StrBoll/Blockchain/README.md

 Connecting to PostgreSQL:

+psql -d database
-psql database   // in this case database is just the name of the database i created
+   // in this case database is just the name of the database i created